navshri7/anlp-project/README.md

 ## Datasets

 This work utilizes two newly created datasets:
-1.  **Chittagonian-to-Bangla**: A corpus of parallel sentences from the Chittagonian dialect and Standard Bangla.
+1.  **Chittagonian-to-Bangla**: A corpus of parallel sentences from the Chittagonian dialect and Standard Bangla which is present in ANLP_Project file.
 2.  **Barendri-to-Bangla**: A corpus of parallel sentences from the Barendri dialect and Standard Bangla.

-These datasets are available in this Git repository.
-Please refer to the `data/` directory for access.

-## Citation
-If you use this work in your research, please cite our paper (link to be added upon publication).

 ```